tfabris/BlueGigaEmpeg/README.txt

  - If there is no new serial port there, look for a little yellow boo boo icon in the USB section instead.
-If there is a little yellow boo boo icon instead of a serial port, then...

- - Install the necessary FTDI drivers for the USB-serial connection to the board.
+If there is a little yellow boo boo icon instead of a serial port, then you must install the necessary FTDI drivers for the USB-serial connection to the board.
 Links to these drivers are in the "Prerequisites" section of this document.

- - Now, plugging in the breakout board into the PC with the USB cable makes a serial port appear in the Windows Device Manager.
+ - Now, plugging in the Bluetooth breakout board into the PC with the USB cable makes a serial port appear in the Windows Device Manager.

  - In Windows Device Manager, right click on the serial port and select "Properties".
 Set the speed of the serial port to 115200 bps with 8 data bits, no parity, 1 stop bit, no flow control (aka "8N1").

- - Once that's sorted, run the "SerialDFU.exe" tool found in one of the folders of the unzipped "iWRAP-Firmware-Releases.zip" file.
+ - Once that's sorted, run the "SerialDFU.s" tool found in one of the folders of the unzipped "iWRAP-Firmware-Releases.zip" file.
 In the folder of unzipped files, the full path is: iWRAP_Firmware_Releases